chawk/bare_bones_react/README.md

 ## Documentation

-To get started simply download or clone the repository into a folder of your liking.
-Make you you have NodeJS installed and run
+To get started simply download or clone the repository into a folder and open that folder in your terminal.

-> `cd bare_bones_react`

 > `npm install`

 ### Development Build

-To run the dev server environment
+Run the dev server

 > `npm run dev`

 ### Production Build

-To build production files for the built in NodeJS/ExpressJS web framework
+Build production files

 > `npm run prod`